shanewholloway/js-u8-mqtt-packet/docs/client.md

 * Web capable ready-to-use: `MQTTBonesWeb_v4`, `MQTTBonesWeb_v5`, bound with `mqtt_session_ctx()` suitable as a base-bones MQTT client

-* `MQTTBonesWebClient::with_websock(websock)` connects to MQTT over websocket protocol.
-Pass either a websocket URL or a WebSocket instance.
+* `MQTTBonesWebClient::with_websock(websock)` connects to MQTT using a WebSocket.
+Pass either a URL or a WebSocket instance.

 ### NodeJS Client